cscorley/dissertation/chapters/1_introduction/2_motivation.md

 they enter a source code repository.
 This implies that a topic model can be kept up-to-date with the source code as work is being done.

+**Thesis Statement**
+:    Training online topic models on software repositories is novel, feasible, and usable in multiple contexts.